 As always, there will be a big party on Friday night celebrating our speakers and your generosity in donating your time and resources to come educate the masses at the Seattle Hempfest.
 Although the festival will still be going on, the party will start at 7pm for speakers, 8pm for everyone else, and go to midnight.

 The party will be held at the Hemposium stage tent inside the festival grounds at Myrtle Edwards Park.
 Please check the map for the location.
-Beer, wine and food will be provided, so 21 and over only.
+Beer, wine and food will be provided, so 21 and over only – we wil have security checking IDs.

 The party will include VIP Hempfest members, so it will be very large.
 Speakers can only bring 1 guest to the party.
-If you bring more than 1 guest, you will have to pay $200 for each additional guest.
+If you bring more than 1 guest, you will have to pay $100 for each additional guest (that is also a half-price VIP membership that gives them full VIP membership privileges for the weekend, meaning they and their guests can use the VIP entrance to get into the festival for the rest of the weekend).
 We requested that you tell us how many VIP party guests you were planning to bring when you filled out the acceptance form.
 If you haven’t done so yet, please let us know if you are coming to the party, and who your guests will be, if any.
 The speaker guest pass will not be valid for entry into the party.

 If you need some assistance with your travel plans, please refer to our handy guide on the website at http://www.hempfest.org/festival/attendees/.
 The page is especially helpful for actually getting to the festival by various modes of travel.
-If you’re trying to find a hotel, it is suggested you try to stay near the park because parking can be difficult and you will have to pay for it.
+If you’re trying to find a hotel, it is suggested you try to stay as near to the park as possible because parking can be difficult and you will have to pay for it.
 Unless you get to the festival really early, traffic is also a nightmare around the park.
-We have a pretty decent bus system in Seattle, so wherever you stay, try checking the Metro trip planner for the best bus to get you there:http://metro.kingcounty.gov/.
-You can try searching hotels near Myrtle Edwards Park using sites like Kayak.com: http://tinyurl.com/lpaa3s9
+We have a pretty decent bus system in Seattle, so wherever you stay, try checking the Metro trip planner for the best bus to get you there: http://metro.kingcounty.gov/.
+You can try searching hotels near Myrtle Edwards Park using sites like Kayak.com: http://tinyurl.com/pvcxlkk And for some cheap options, check out https://www.airbnb.com/ or https://www.hotwire.com/

 Speaker Check-in / Packets